suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The following information elements are bound to the context:

 * the protocol employing the key-derivation method,
-* information about the utilized AES Key Wrap algorithm,and the key length.
+* information about the utilized AES Key Wrap algorithm, and the key length.
 * the protected header field, which contains the content key encryption algorithm.

 The sender and recipient identities are left empty.